 Your audiologist or hearing professional will help you to determine if your child is a candidate for a cochlear implant.
-The next step is to contact an ENT clinic with a cochlear implant programme
+The next step is to contact an ENT clinic with a cochlear implant program

 .
 Your local team of CI specialists will work with you to determine the best possible solution.
 Below are some general guidelines that are used to determine candidacy for cochlear implantation.

 Your child may be a candidate for a cochlear implant if he or she:

 - has a profound sensorineural hearing loss in both ears.

 - receives little or no benefit from hearing aids.

 - has access to appropriate education and rehabilitation follow-up.

 - has access to an environment that supports successful learning and rehabilitation with a hearing implant.